benjaminleroy/user-guide/introduction-to-aimms/comparison-with-other-ads-tools.rst

 .. rubric:: Database

-If you are a fervent database user, it seems only natural to build your ADS applications using a language such as Visual-C/C++, Delphi or PowerBuilder on top of a database such as Microsoft Access, and Oracle.
+If you are a fervent database user, it seems only natural to build your applications using a language such as Visual-C/C++, Delphi or PowerBuilder on top of a database such as Microsoft Access, and Oracle.
 However, this may not always be the best choice.
 Using a database approach works well when: